Public Transport and Road Safety in South Africa

 - Intelligent Transport System (ITS) -- a five-year pilot project is being implemented on the Ben Schoeman highway – to improve road safety and reduce traffic congestion

-- The Road Traffic Management Corporation is engaging with the South African Bureau for Standards (SABS) with the view to improving safety of buses.
+- The Road Traffic Management Corporation is engaging with the South African Bureau for Standards (SABS) with the view to improving the safety of buses.
 This will ensure that operators involved in subsidized contracts renew their bus fleet and that their buses are subjected to regular maintenance and testing by authorized testing stations.

 The 2010 World Cup and Public Transport